-THEA 1999 Prior Learning (1-12 credits) This course number and prefix indicate award of lower-level undergraduate prior learning credit in theater.
-This course is repeatable up to 12 credits.
+THEA 1999 Prior Learning in Theatre (1 - 12 credits) This course number and prefix indicate award of lower-level undergraduate prior learning credit in theatre.
+This is repeatable up to 12 credits.

 THEA 2000 Voice and Movement (3 credits) Study and practice in breathing, phonation, standard speech, text analysis, scansion and cold readings, as well as kinesthetic awareness, warm-up, use of space, stage movement, stage blocking, and stage combat.